Joechann0831/SAV_conv/README.md

  ### Test

  1. Change the current directory to *./LFASR_SAV*.
- 2. Download the test datasets from XXX and put all the files into the directory *./TestData/*.
+ 2. Download the test datasets from [BaiduNetDisk](https://pan.baidu.com/s/1hlYEV7NzHHmyyE-BCojQkA) (Access code: ustc) and put all the files into the directory *./TestData/*.
- 3. Download the checkpoints from XXX and put all the files into the directory *./checkpoint/*.
+ 3. Download the checkpoints from [BaiduNetDisk](https://pan.baidu.com/s/13VqVyUhrpx13NKJR2f5NlA) (Access code: ustc) and put all the files into the directory *./checkpoint/*.
  4. Run the script *./LFASR_testing.py*.
 An example:
    ```shell
    python LFASR_testing.py --mode="inter28" --save-flag